电话:

 Reliable Detection of Modified Oligos

 In production processes of therapeutic agents, rigorous and consistent quality control is key. antibodies-online, together with Rockland Immunochemicals, is able to support your development quality control processes.
-Rockland’s ModDetect™ Panels are antibody reagent panels developed to detect oligo modifications independent of the sequence or location of the modification.
+Rockland’s ModDetect™ Panels are speciality reagent panels developed to detect oligo modifications independent of the sequence or location of the modification.
 This makes the ModDetect™ Panels useful for oligonucleotide therapeutic development, mRNA vaccine development, or research of genetic diseases or gene expression.

 Get in touch with our experts at antibodies-online and Rockland to discuss antibodies against oligo modifications customized for your needs.